Amitparikh1/CADS_DataCleaningWorkshop/README.md

 # For the Workshop
 To follow along with the live coding example, go to the file `CADS_DataCleaningWorkshop.ipynb` and click on "open in Colab"
 # The Data
-The messy data set was created by the `
+The messy data set was created by the `create_messy_data.ipynb` file.
+The script was run and saved in `messy_data.csv`